johnray/hueAndMe/readme.md

 It is of possible interest to Indigo (https://www.indigodomo.com) users, as it can directly import your Indigo devices (assuming you have web services turned on) and make them available via hueAndMe and the Echo.

-It is also of interest for Domoticz users as it imports devices and makes them available to Alexa.
+It is also of interest for Domoticz (https://www.domoticz.com/) users as it imports devices and makes them available to Alexa.

 How to use
 -
 1. Download a copy of the repository.
 2. Edit the hueAndMe.cfg file to include devices, and/or point to your Indigo or Domoticz server.
 (This should be about as self-explanatory as it gets.)
 3. Run the script: <pre>
-bash-3.2% sudo python hueAndMe.py
+python hueAndMe.py</pre>
-Loaded 0 devices from config file.
-Loaded 24 devices from Indigo.</pre>
 4. Run device discovery on your Amazon Echo (or other device).
 5. Enjoy.